Building Legends: Designing the Johnson Controls Hall of Fame Village

-In Canton, Ohio, fans gather annually to witness a spectacle unlike any other in the world of sports.
-Seven gods of the gridiron stand center stage before 20,000 cheering fans when they are enshrined into one of the world’s most exclusive fraternities, the Pro Football Hall of Fame.
-Since it was founded in 1963, only 310 individuals have achieved this honor, including this year’s inductees.
+In Canton, Ohio, fans gather annually to witness a spectacle that is one of the best in sports.
+There, up to eight former gods of the gridiron stand center stage before 20,000 cheering fans when they are enshrined into one of the world’s most exclusive fraternities, the Pro Football Hall of Fame.
+Since it was founded in 1963, only 318 individuals have achieved this honor.

-This weekend, the Hall will welcome hundreds of thousands of fans, kicking off with the Hall of Fame Game.
-The Arizona Cardinals will square off against the Dallas Cowboys in the new Tom Benson Stadium, one of the centerpieces of a multi-year, $700 million project that will become Johnson Controls Hall of Fame Village.
+For the 2017 event, the Hall will welcomed hundreds of thousands of fans.
+The festive weekend kicked off with the Hall of Fame Game.
+The Arizona Cardinals faced the Dallas Cowboys in the new Tom Benson Stadium, one of the centerpieces of a multi-year, $700 million project that will become Johnson Controls Hall of Fame Village.
 My firm, HKS, designed the Village.
-We are best known in NFL circles for our designs of the Los Angeles Rams, Minnesota Vikings, Indianapolis Colts and Dallas Cowboys venues.
+We are best known in NFL circles for our designs of the Los Angeles Rams, Minnesota Vikings, Indianapolis Colts and Dallas Cowboys playing venues.

 The number one tourist attraction in Ohio, the Hall of Fame already enables fans to experience pro football in its purest form.
 In 2020, the year that pro football will celebrate its 100th anniversary, the Johnson Controls Hall of Fame Village will open to offer fans many new ways to deepen their understanding of and connection to the game.
 The Village will include a museum extension, a four-star hotel and conference center, an indoor waterpark, a national football and youth sports complex, the Center for Excellence, the Center for Performance and the Hall of Fame Experience.
 A walkable connection will link every feature of the project, not only to each other, but to Canton as well.